^

 • mixed.

-• compensated form - the severity and nature of the disease do not change with time;
+• compensated form - the severity and nature of the disease do not change over time;

-• uncompensated form - characterized by an increase in the intensity of pain over the years.
+• uncompensated form - characterized by an increase in pain intensity over the years.

-E. Deliegeoroglu et al. (1997) proposed classification of the disease according to the degrees of severity:
+E. Deligeoroglu et al. (1997) proposed to classify the disease according to severity:

-• 0 degree - the absence in menstrual days of pain, affecting the daily activity;
+• 0 degree - absence of pain during menstrual days that affects daily activity;

-• I degree - mild pain during menstruation, very rarely leading to a decrease in activity;
+• Grade I - mild pain during menstruation, very rarely leading to decreased activity;

-• II degree - daily activity is reduced, rarely do they miss school classes, as pain medication has a good effect;
+• Stage II - daily activity is reduced, school absences are rarely noted, since painkillers have a good effect;

-• III degree - pain syndrome is maximally expressed, motor activity is sharply reduced, analgesics are ineffective, vegetative symptoms (headache, fatigue, nausea, vomiting, diarrhea).
+• Grade III - pain syndrome is maximally pronounced, motor activity is sharply reduced, analgesics are ineffective, vegetative symptoms (headache, fatigue, nausea, vomiting, diarrhea).

 The iLive portal does not provide medical advice, diagnosis or treatment.